OpenTechStrategies/librehq-wikis/ansible/README.md

 If you want to run the command in a script, you can also pass the vault password in a file.

+## Server configuration

+We include an `mwiki-default.conf.tmpl` in this directory.
+You will need to copy that to your .conf file like so:

+    $ cp mwiki-default.conf.tmpl mwiki-default.conf
+    # Edit ServerName to be whatever you want to call your host

+If you know what changes you want to make to your Apache configuration (e.g. adding SSL), you can make those here.
+You will at least need to fill in the Server Name.